 Utah GOP faithful backs ex-legislator for Chaffetz's seat

-Herrod won the vote of about 800 state Republican delegates in a race to replace Republican U.S. Rep. Jason Chaffetz i... .
-Republican state Sen. Deidre Henderson speaks during a 2017 special convention Saturday, June 17, 2017 in Provo, Utah.
+Former Utah lawmaker Chris Herrod speaks during a special convention Saturday, June 17, 2017, in Provo, Utah.
+Herrod won the vote of about 800 state Republican delegates in a race to replace Republican U.S. Rep. Jason Chaffetz in Congress, advancing to an August primary election.

 Comments